 Configuring Cloudflare and B2

-Discover your B2 public URL
+Discover the B2 public URL for this bucket

-Visit https://www.cloudflare.com/a/sign-up and Signup for an account.
+Visit https://www.cloudflare.com/a/sign-up and log into your account (Or Signup for an account).

 Add your domain to the bottom of the screen and tap scan.
 Cloudflare will read your domain's configuration from DNS.
 When the scan is complete, push Continue.